 You might need a bulldozer to dig a foundation, but that doesn’t make it a must-have piece of equipment for every property owner or real estate investor.
 And for what it’s worth, you might only need a plow only once or twice a year depending on what you grow on your tiny farm.

 Instead of buying your own, renting a plow can be far much cheaper.

 You can also consider partnering with nearby farm owners to buy or rent one during the growing seasons.
 The same can be done for other farm equipment like harvesters, planters, and even fertilizers dispersers.

 3. Recycle, Reuse, and Reimagine

-Perhaps one of the best things about farming is that waste is never really waste… especially if it’s organic.
+Perhaps one of the best things about farming is that waste is never really waste … especially if it’s organic.
 The foliage from the trees or shrubs on your farm could be used to create mulch, which reduces the amount of water you have to feed certain plants.
+You can use baling wires from Balingwiredirect.com to tie up and keep the mulch bags securely, making it easier to store.
 This can help keep your farm’s water bills down, especially if you practice irrigation.